PsychoDuckTech/PsychOS/README.md

 Is your preferred language missing localisation of some of the text?
 Translations are stored as `.h` files in the `source/include/translations` folder.
 _Pull requests_ are loved and accepted to enhance the firmware. <3

+## About
+This firmware was tested only on the ESP32-S3.

 ## License
 This code is covered by the [LGPL-2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) license **unless noted elsewhere**.